SHINO-01/Demon-Slayer-Game/README.md

 # Demon-Slayer-Game
-1.2 Project using Igraphics extension of OpenGL
+1.2 Project using Igraphics extension of OpenGL and C